 Best Selling Fans by Category

 The decorative aged bronze Ellington Knightsbridge 52” outdoor ceiling fan is the best overall fan we offer.
-We have come to this conclusion by comparing the factual ratings and energy information provided by the manufacturers.
-We also decided with help from a combination of the user rating of 4.3 out of 5 stars and the offered UL listed damp rating, attached light kit, wall control, and wireless remote control.
+We have come to this conclusion by comparing the factual ratings and energy information provided by customers like you and the manufacturers.
+The overall best ceiling fan was decided from a combination of the user rating of 4.3 out of 5 stars and the offered UL listed damp rating, attached light kit, wall control, and wireless remote control.

-The best performing ceiling fan is the Ellington Colossus DC 96” Outdoor ceiling fan.
-The UL damp listed 6 blade fixture has a simple industrial look with the brushed pewter finish.
+The best performing ceiling fan is the Ellington Colossus DC 96” Outdoor ceiling fan .
+The simple UL damp listed 6 blade fixture has a simple industrial look with the brushed pewter finish.
 The 13,644 CFM rating together with the 426.3 airflow efficiency rating proves this contemporary ceiling fan is the best performing option.

 Like the rest of the list of best ceiling fans, the white 44” Minka-Aire Concept II ceiling fan is the best hugger fan hands down.
 The low profile mounting, contemporary styling, and easy installation are the large points we focused on for this decision.
 The high CFM rating and airflow efficiency help to concrete this popular choice into the #1 spot as the best hugger ceiling fan.

 Choosing the best outdoor ceiling fan

 Best Selling Fans by Brand

 The very best ceiling fan brand that we offer is from the Minka Group.
 Minka-Aire ceiling fans are built with quality materials while remaining fashionable and pocket friendly.
 The quality materials and finishes that the fixtures are manufactured ensure a long-lasting product for consumers.
 The unique styles and tones allow them to be adapted in almost every environment, meaning more people love to use them in their homes.